dalboris/vpaint/README.md

 (tested on MacOS X Yosemite 10.10.4, on MacBook Pro 15-inch Early 2008)

-Note 1: VPaint will -NOT- compile with clang or GCC 4.2 (provided by default on MacOS X) Note 2: There are bugs in Qt 5.1 to 5.4 with Yosemite, hence Qt 5.5+ is recommended
+- Note 1: VPaint will -NOT- compile with clang or GCC 4.2 (provided by default on MacOS X).

+- Note 2: There are bugs in Qt 5.1 to 5.4 with Yosemite, hence Qt 5.5+ is recommended.

 1. Install XCode
 2. Install GCC 4.8 via homebrew, following these instructions: